pauliacomi/pauliacomi.github.com/_pages/academic.md

 *   Prof. Stefan Kaskel (_examinator_)
 *   Dr. Philip Llewelyn (_thesis director_)

-The text is currently under a one-year embargo, but it's available upon request.
+The text is available in full on [GitHub](https://github.com/pauliacomi/PhD-Thesis).

 ### Other roles and collaborations